 \subsection{Experiment 3: Effect of transfer learning}

-This section evaluates the potential value of transfer learning such that the baseline single-center model is fine-tuned based on a few datasets from the new clinical centers.
-Figure \ref{fig:blocks} shows the performance of the transfer learning when the baseline model is trained on EMIDEC as the largest sample and tested on the remaining clinical centers (MSCMR, VH and STPAU).
-The red and blue lines in the figure show the segmentation accuracy results when the fine-tuning is performed on the encoder and decoder of the neural network, respectively.
-The black line corresponds to the ideal segmentation model obtained by training the neural network from all LGE-MRI of the new clinical center.
-It can be seen that the DC values increase with the number of fine-tuned blocks and the maximum is obtained when 5 blocks of the encoder are fine-tuned \cite{amiri2019fine}, reaching nearly the same performance as the single-center model of the new center (black line).
+This section evaluates the potential value of fine-tuning a model pre-trained on a larger dataset (such as EMIDEC) via transfer learning and the effect of the sample size used during the tuning process.
+Figure \ref{fig:blocks} shows the performance of transfer learning for a model pre-trained with EMIDEC and fine-tuned for each new clinical center (MSCMR, VH and STPAU).
+The red and blue lines in the figure show the segmentation accuracy when the fine-tuning is performed on the encoder and decoder of the neural network, respectively, while the remaining parts of the model are frozen.
+The black line corresponds to a model trained and tested on the same center.
+The results show an increase in DC with the number of fine-tuned blocks and the maximum is obtained when 5 or all blocks of the encoder are fine-tuned, reaching nearly the same performance as the single-center model of the new center (black line).
 Furthermore, in Figure \ref{fig:scratch_vs_tf}, the single-center models fine-tuned based on 5 encoding blocks are directly compared to multi-center models trained based on all images from the original and new clinical centers.
-It can be seen that the fine-tuned models (blue bars) -despite being fine-tuned on the new LGE-MRI images- achieve similar segmentation performances than models directly trained from multi-center image data (green bars).
+Based on the results, fine-tuned models (green bars) --despite being fine-tuned on the new LGE-MRI images-- achieve similar segmentation performances than models directly trained from multi-center image data (orange bars).
 This shows the potential of transfer learning to adjust and optimize a few layers of the existing single-center model based on unseen LGE-MRI images from a new clinical center.